Alan Krueger

 Alan Bennett Krueger (September 17, 1960 – March 16, 2019) was an American economist who was the James Madison Professor of Political Economy at Princeton University and Research Associate at the National Bureau of Economic Research.
-He served as Assistant Secretary of the Treasury for Economic Policy, nominated by President Barack Obama, from May 2009 to October 2010, when he returned to Princeton.
-He was nominated in 2011 by Obama as chair of the White House Council of Economic Advisers, and served in that office from November 2011 to August 2013.
+He served as Assistant Secretary of the Treasury for Economic Policy, nominated by President Barack Obama, from May 2009 to October 2010, after which he returned to Princeton.
+In 2011 he was nominated by Obama to chair the White House Council of Economic Advisers, a role he served in from November 2011 to August 2013.

-He was among the 50 highest ranked economists in the world according to Research Papers in Economics.
-He made innovative use of natural experiments in economics, including influential research in the 1990s that challenged the dominant perspective in economics at the time that minimum wage adversely affected employment.
+Krueger was among the 50 highest ranked economists in the world according to Research Papers in Economics.
+He is widely renowned for making innovative use of natural experiments in his research, which included influential articles published in the 1990s challenging the then-dominant perspective that minimum wage adversely affected employment.
 He also made prominent contributions to research on inequality and the economic effects of education.